 In 2014, Rachel was made Associate of the Royal Academy of Music, in recognition of her contribution to choral music and work with young people.
 She is passionate about using choral music to inspire young people from all backgrounds and dedicates her career to this mission.

-James has worked for over 35 years in both the Arts (English National Opera, Contemporary Dance Trust, Birmingham Hippodrome Theatre and the National Youth Orchestra) and the Voluntary sector (Age Concern and Surrey Community Action) in both Finance and General Management positions and now part time at LYC as Finance Manager.
+James has worked for over 35 years in both the Arts (English National Opera, Contemporary Dance Trust, Birmingham Hippodrome Theatre and the National Youth Orchestra) and the Voluntary sector (Age Concern and Surrey Community Action) in both Finance and General Management positions and now part time at LYC as Finance Director.

 He now spends the majority of his spare time playing tennis.
 He also enjoys swimming, Pilates, reading, cinema, theatre and of course music.
 He is a member of Epsom Choral Society as a first bass.